 Janos Sztipanovits attempts to tackle the complexity of large scale systems integration by approaching software, systems and control engineering convergence through model-based design.

 In this presentation filmed during QCon London 2008, Markus Voelter tried to convince the audience that writing a textual external DSL is fairly straightforward and simple.
-He took them through the steps needed to create a textual DSL from defining the grammar to processing a domain model.

 In this talk, Markus Völter illustrates how model-driven and aspect oriented software development help addressing the challenge of managing variability in product line engineering.
-Both the problem space and the solution space are described by models, using a model-to-model transformation to map problem space variability to solution space variability.